Smithton, TAS

 Where is Smithton?

-Smithton is a suburb of Tasmania, Australia.
+Smithton is a suburb of Tasmania, Australia, in the Circular Head local government area.

 What is the population of Smithton?